 Generally warm and sunny, which is why we love sailing in this part of the world!
-The regular but steady afternoon breezes make this an ideal route for those of you that are looking for some livlier sailing.
-Once north or Corfu you will really be able to take advantage of the slightly longer sailing days.
+The regular but steady afternoon breezes make this an ideal first flotilla for couples on their own, young families or those making the step from dinghies to yachts.

-Following a short transfer from Preveza airport you will arrive in the picturesque fishing village of Plataria.
+Following a short transfer from Corfu airport you will arrive at Gouvia Marina.
 Here you will meet your lead crew and home from home for the fortnight (your yacht).
-After a short boat brief, it is time to retire to a taverna for a drink and a bite to eat.
+After a short boat brief you have a range of restaurants to choose from in the Marina for a bite to eat!

-On Monday morning, there will be a thorough boat brief and a chat about where you are heading that day.
-There are an array of small supermarkets and bakeries to explore where you can stock up on provisions for a lazy lunch at anchor...
+On Monday morning there will be a thorough boat brief and a chat about where you are heading that day.
+There is a supermarket in the marina for you to stock up on provisions before you head out for a lazy lunch at anchor...

 Othoni is the largest and most westerly of the Faraways.
 As with all of these three islands the water is a stunning turquoise colour and as this is the furthest island from Corfu it is one of the quietest in the Ionian.